Shashwat986/BattleSim/Battle-Mechanics.md

 Dice Basics:
 ------------

 This game uses regular six-sided dice.
 One d6 die is controlled by the GM (or the other players).
 This die represents the charisma effect of the players on the audience.
+Another d6 die is specifically designated the WhatNext die, and is rolled by each player when required.

 Character Creation:
 -------------------